 Many issues can cause under-eye circles and puffy eyes, and even if you’re genetically predisposed to them, there are ways to diminish and potentially eliminate them without going under the knife.

 Lack of Sleep

 When cortisol levels rise, the amount of blood in your body does, too.
-Blood vessels are forced to expand to accommodate the excess blood, therefore making dark circles more visible.
+When this happens, blood vessels are forced to expand to accommodate the excess blood, making dark circles more visible.

 Sleeping on Your Stomach